IgniteUI/igniteui-docfx/en/components/data-chart.md

 ## Supported Axes

-The Angular data chart component supports various types of axis that are intended to use with specific type of series.
+The Angular charting component supports various types of axis that are intended to use with specific type of series.
 The following table lists which axes can be used with type of series.
-Refer to the [Series](data-chart-series-types.md) and [Axis](data-chart-axis-types.md) topics, for more information on how to use these types of axis.
+Refer to the [Series](data-chart-series-types.md) and [Axis](data-chart-axis-types.md) topics, for more information on how to use these types of axis in your Angular charts.

 | Axis Type          | Supported Series Types                                                                                                                                                                                                                                                                                  |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |